Melita-Carty/BankAccount/BankAccount/user_stories.md

 User Story 2 - Bank Statement:

 As a user of the app, I want to be able to see a log of transactions (including deposits and withdrawals) like a bank statement.

+- AC001: I can go into the app to view a bank statement.
+I can provide a start date and end date.
+The statement shows me the following information:
+    - All transactions within this period (inclusive)
+    - I can see the start and end balance of the account for this period.

-- AC001: Each transaction includes the following information:
+- AC002: For each transaction, the following information is shown:
     - The value
+    - If it was a deposit or withdrawal
     - The datetime when the transaction occurred
     - The value of the account before the transaction
     - The value of the account after the transaction

-- AC002: I can go into the app and view a bank statement.
-I can provide two dates and all transactions between these dates (inclsive) are included.
-The statement shows me the following information:
-    - For each transaction, I can see the value, datetime and if it was a deposit or withdrawal
-    - I can see the start and end values of the account for this period.

 Questions: